 - IT Maintenance Subscription

-Oftentimes, charities and nonprofits have one huge, obvious spend: phone bills.
-They are essential for networking, communicating with your donators and of course, getting you in touch with the communities you help.
-One way to save money could be looking at your options for Voice-over Internet Protocol.
-This gives mobile owners a business number on an app, allowing you to save costs on additional hardware.
+Mobiles are essential for networking, communicating with your donators and, of course, getting you in touch with the communities you help.
+Still, you could save money through Voice-over Internet Protocol.
+This gives you a secondary number on one device, allowing you to stop paying for hardware.

 - Virtual Offices

 Digital offices have always been more cost-effective than physical offices.